PRIVACY POLICY

 • Through industry networking and professional referrals;

-5. PURPOSES AND LEGAL BASIS FOR PROCESSING
+5. PURPOSES OF PROCESSING AND LAWFUL BASIS

-We process personal data where necessary to:
+a.
+Contractual Necessity - We process personal data where necessary to:

 • Evaluate music submissions;